 Building and nurturing relationships are also essential within the agency.
 New business is a fast-paced team endeavor.
 It requires a wide group of people to contribute beyond their normal duties and to do so with creativity and inspiration in an often chaotic environment.
 The better the internal relationships, the more effective he or she can be at bringing colleagues from across the agency to task.
 These same people have experienced the agony of defeat from past pitches making it even more important to nurture strong relationships that bring out the best in the whole team, time after time.

 Persistence is another critical trait for business development.
 It is too easy to give up when prospects don't respond or "go dark" yet that is the prospect’s behavior all too often.
 Statistics show that you have to make 8 – 18 attempts before getting through.
 Giving up at number seven might miss out on a big opportunity.
 Selling is a process and often a long and frustrating one.
 The bigger the client, the longer the process might take.
 The risk is bigger, but so is the reward.
-Without persistent to hang in over the long haul, you’ll have to churn through so many opportunities to find one that responds that quickly.
+Without persistence to hang in over the long haul, you’ll have to churn through so many opportunities to find one that responds that quickly.
 Business development is both a marathon and a sprint.
 You have to take the time to do it right or the frustration will choke you.
-Does your candidate have a half empty or half full attitude?
+Does your candidate have a half-empty or half-full attitude?

-To have meaningful conversations a BD person must first understand the industry, the market and what the client is looking for to have credibility while being able to position the agency, armed with the facts that will really sell your services.
+To have meaningful conversations a BD person must first understand the industry, the market, and what the client is looking for to have credibility while being able to position the agency, armed with the facts that will really sell your services.
 Being strategic means knowing how to go about choosing an opportunity.
 Just because it is within reach, doesn’t mean it is good.
-Understanding the fundamentals of the agency business, the customer's business and the competitor’s offering are critical to making winning decisions.
+Understanding the fundamentals of the agency business, the customer's business, and the competitor’s offering are critical to making winning decisions.
 Being able to assess an opportunity for its potential value, and understanding the trade-offs and risks are core qualities as well.
 Does your candidate act strategically or emotionally?

 Above all, be yourself

 I’ve seen many aspiring BD people try too hard to be someone they aren’t.
 They try to sound smart.
 They try to be empathetic.
 They try too hard to close the sale, and that relegates the relationship to the worse kind of salesmanship.
 In truth, new business isn't about the BD pro.
-It’s about the customer, their needs and their time frame.
+It’s about the customer, their needs, and their time frame.
 Despite many off-putting qualities, prospects are people first.
 To engage, connect, and build trusting relationships, BD people have to be comfortable and confident in being themselves.

 As the agency owner, you are always going to be the chief growth officer and you should be spending a reasonable portion of your time making sure your agency is on track.
-Hiring a good BD person with these qualities can be a force-multiplier by channeling your vision, working a consistent pipeline and developing relationships that result in more new clients coming over time – but only if you are committed to long-term growth.
-Make sure that BD person is someone with the right qualities to succeed. #LetsGrow!
+Hiring a good BD person with these qualities can be a force-multiplier by channeling your vision, working a consistent pipeline, and developing relationships that result in more new clients coming over time – but only if you are committed to long-term growth.
+Make sure that the BD person is someone with the right qualities to succeed. #LetsGrow!

 If you liked this post and want more new business advice delivered to your inbox sign up for the newsletter.